Back to Calculator

 IGF-1 (Insulin-Like Growth Factor 1) Biochemistry

 A peptide hormone produced primarily in the liver in response to growth hormone.
-Mediates most of the anabolic effects of GH including muscle protein synthesis and cellular growth.
-IGF-1 LR3 is a long-acting analog.
-See: IGF-1 LR3 Calculator →
+Mediates most anabolic GH effects including muscle protein synthesis, cellular growth, and satellite cell activation.
+See: IGF-1 Wiki → | Calculator →

 IU (International Units / Syringe Graduation) Calculator